The ICF-CY is part of the WHO International Classification System.

 TheInternational Classification of Functioning, Disability, and Health, Children and Youth (ICF-CY) is the first global, multidisciplinary classification system for children's health.

 The ICF-CY can be used across ALL fields that support children’s health, development, and functioning including medicine, education, psychology, speech and language, physical therapy, occupational therapy, special education, social work.
 For example....

-The World Health Organization's (WHO) International Classification of Functioning, Disability and Health, Children and Youth (ICF-CY)
+World Health Organization: International Classification of Functioning, Disability & Health, Children and Youth (ICF-CY)

-It provides a common framework and language to document functioning at the body, person, and society levels for children up to seventeen years of age.
-It has multiple purposes such as use in policy planning, surveillance, and documentation of intervention outcomes.
+It provides a common framework and language to document functioning at the body, person, and society levels for children up to seventeen years old.

 The ICF-CY provides a profile of functioning for children with impairments or problems at each level, reflecting a shift in focus from problems within a child to the daily functioning or quality of life as measured by participation in daily life activities and situations influenced by environmental factors.

 It provides an inclusive framework to conceptualize and document children’s health, functioning and behavior for ALL children including those with a diagnosed disability or chronic health condition.

 Application of the ICF-CY is important to unify data on child health status, but the complexity and time required to use it limits its feasibility.

 The ICF-CY Developmental Code Sets (Ellingsen & Simeonsson, 2011) are intended to serve as a universal reference for minimal information to collect about child functioning in research, clinical practice, and policy for application in a global multidisciplinary context.